crystal-lang/crystal/_gitbook/syntax_and_semantics/the_program.md

 end
 ```

-Variables declared in a program are not visible inside methods:
+Variables declared in a program are independent of methods:

 ``` ruby
 x = 1